odysseyindia/odyssey-tours/content/english/tim/itineraries/amongst-the-maharajas/_index.md

   - Beautiful, hidden palaces in Kathiwada and Santrampur
   - A fascinating garage bar in Dungarpur, complete with fighter planes
   - Sheer indulgence at Devigarh
-  - ''
 itinerary:
   - day: 0
     item:
       - type: excursion
         url: >-
           /destinations/india/states/maharashtra/cities/mumbai/excursions/transfer-from-international-airport-to-hotel/
-        title: Transfer from International airport to hotel
+        title: Transfer from Mumbai's international airport to your hotel
-        content: ''
+        content: >-
+          Your tour starts on arrival at Mumbai airport, where you are met by our representative and transferred to your hotel.
         date: ''
         etd: ''
         duration: ''